Contact Directly To Order

 Also ideal for anyone who is sick, rundown, or in need of home-cooked nutritious nourishing meals, not just postpartum women.

 Option to alter any dish to accommodate dietary requirements, just chat to me!
 Bone broth can be used in any vegan or vegetarian dish for the postpartum healing benefits.
-Any vegetarian dish can be made vegan by swapping Ghee for Coconut Oil
+Any vegetarian dish can be made vegan by swapping Ghee for Coconut Oil for example.
+My meals are completely customizable to your preferences in ingredients and size.

 Vegetarian Dishes